davesnx/styled-ppx/README.md

   | Big
   | Full;

-/* And you would be able to create components with Pattern Matching... */ module StyledWithPatternMatcing = [%styled
+/* And you would be able to create components with Pattern Matching, or compose functions! */ module StyledWithPatternMatcing = [%styled
   (~size) => switch (size) {
     | Small => "width: 33%"